How It Works | The Children's Business Fair UK

 If the event is cancelled for any reason (eg: high winds):

-• When you apply, we will send you a document called My Business Plan.
-It’s a simple guide to starting a business and features ideas for start-up businesses.
+• It’s a simple guide to starting a business and features ideas for start-up businesses.

 • Applications must be submitted online.